BenNeise/bennneise.github.io/_guides/using-confluence-to-document-your-platform.markdown

 If you have been using labels well, you can use this as a collection.
 For example, a Topics page on backups might be a link to the SLA document in the [Technical Reference](#technical-reference), as well as a link to How To documents on restoration processes.
 The Topics essentially acts as a framework from which to hang the other articles.

+### Technical Reference

+This section of the wiki is used to store (boring!) technical, information.
+Lists of IP addresses, server names, architectural diagrams.
+These should be presented as-is, without context.
+That context can be provided in other pages (like [Topics](#topics)) which link to them

+Ideally this information should either be things which are not subject to frequent change, or you should find a way to have them dynamically update.

+<div class="note">I regard out of date information as being worse than no information.
+Aside from the obvious hazard of old or misleading information, having stale data poisons the consumer of your documentation.
+"If that page is out of date, then how much more of this is out of date?".</div>

 ### Administration

-I found that it's useful, particularly on the internal wiki, to have an admin section.
+I found that it's useful, particularly on the internal wiki, to have an administration section.
 This includes some information which doesn't fit elsewhere, and also some documentation that's frequently accessed.

+* A description of the wiki itself ("This wiki is designed to help users of the platform), and links to other wikis
 * Your team's contact details, usernames, Active Directory groups and Disctribution Lists
 * New starter guides
 * Working practices
-* Curriculum
+* New starter curriculum
 * Useful links to other places in the wiki, or other wikis